atrosekta/rust-electrical-wiki/content/fullbook.md

 ---

 # Cable Tunnel (NOT CRAFTABLE)![](images/electric.cabletunnel.png)

-Item ID: 1835946060
+Item ID           | 1835946060
-Description: Allows wires to pass through wall Crafting Recipe: Cannot be crafted
+Description       | Allows wires to pass through wall Crafting Recipe   | Cannot be crafted
-Recycles Into: 5 High Quality Metal
+Recycles Into     | 5 High Quality Metal
-Stack Size: 1
+Stack Size        | 1
-Hit Points: ∞
+Hit Points        | ∞
-Inputs/Outputs: Tunnel 1 In, Tunnel 2 In, Tunnel 3 In, Tunnel 4 In/Tunnel 1 Out, Tunnel 2 Out, Tunnel 3 Out, Tunnel 4 Out
+Inputs/Outputs    | Tunnel 1 In, Tunnel 2 In, Tunnel 3 In, Tunnel 4 In/Tunnel 1 Out, Tunnel 2 Out, Tunnel 3 Out, Tunnel 4 Out
-Active Usage: 1
+Active Usage      | 1
-Power Consumption: 1rW
+Power Consumption | 1rW
-Power Output: Input minus 1
+Power Output      | Input minus 1
-Despawn Time: 20 minutes
+Despawn Time      | 20 minutes

 Notes:

 - This item can only be spawned in by an admin.
 - It has 4 inputs with 4 matching outputs.
 - Was designed to let wires pass through walls when the idea was to not let wires pass through walls.

 ---

 # Switches

 Switches are components that, for the most part, require a player to Use(`E`).
 They can only be operated voluntarily and never by accident.
 They connect or disconnect the electrical path to a circuit, i.e. turn things on and off.